THE PALERMO PROTOCOL

 While we use this definition as the basis of our work, we look at trafficking in a broader context – acknowledging that trafficking can happen on a small scale without organized criminal involvement and that children, women and men can be trafficked within as well as between countries.

-Approximately 2.5 million people are trafficked every year.
+According to the United Nations, approximately 2.5 million people are trafficked every year.
 They are recruited or transferred through some form of coercion or deception and exploited, mainly for forced labor or sexual exploitation.
 Women and children are the primary targets, but men are also trafficked.
-Each country is affected either as a source, transit or destination or combination of all three.
+Each country is affected either as a source, transit or destination or a combination of all three.

 Human trafficking is a human rights violation at every stage of the trafficking process.
 The lack of understanding, and often the denial of the scope and nature of the crime, still continues today.
 There is a lot of ignorance about what human trafficking is and about the fact that it happens in plain sight – everywhere, whatever the gender or social status of the victims.
 But there is no doubt that human trafficking is a crime against the dignity and integrity of a person.
 It may include deprivation of liberty, cruel and degrading treatment, physical and psychological violence, theft of documents and property, sexual abuse, labor violations, deprivation of access to medical care and education, among others offences.
 This modern form of slavery is a covert activity involving hidden populations and manifests itself in various forms, in all countries worldwide.